h4m24-a/blog-api/README.md

 - Users can login to view and comments on posts
 - Role-based access control handled using JWT
 - Middlewares verify if a user is authenticated and authorized
+- Express validator to validate and sanitize form inputs